Rony, a new priest and a sign of hope for Christians in Iraq

 The announcement was hard on his family.
 “When I left for the seminary, there was only one brother left at home.
 My mother told me I could have chosen to become a catechist to continue to serve the Church while being a teacher, but I wanted to see the Truth, the face of God, and serve my brothers.
 She said she would cry until I return…” Similarly, the first two years at the seminary weren’t easy.
 “I used to leave at 5 o’clock in the morning to continue my studies in mathematics in Mossul, then I would return to the seminary in the afternoon.
 The Church helped me a lot during this difficult time.”

-That’s when the Brotherhood with Iraq met Rony for the first time.
+That’s when Fraternity in Iraq met Rony for the first time.
 Each summer, from 2011 to 2013, he offered to be the interpreter-guide for the group of French volunteers coming to Qaraqosh to care for underprivileged children and carry different projects.

 In the night of August 6 to August 7, 2014, Rony’s life changed, together with the lives of thousands of inhabitants of Qaraqosh.
 ISIS had reached the city’s border.
 “The priests were telling us we wouldn’t leave.
 When the Peshmergas left at noon, the bishop said that we had to pray the rosary, that we could stay here.
 I was crying, then I started to pray, and hope that we could stay.”